HenryYang/windows-essential/README.md

 It just my note to quickly install essential applications.

+⚠️⚠️⚠️

-⚠️⚠️⚠️ All info base on personal experience, author isn't responsible for any data lost or damage, proceed at your own risk. :p ⚠️⚠️⚠️
+Base on personal experience, author isn't responsible for any data lost or damage, proceed at your own risk.

+⚠️⚠️⚠️

 ## Daily Use